-None excepting to persons who have a ten-
+None excepting to persons who have a tendancy to pulmonary consumption.

 Agricultural labourers.

 They do, especially in seed time and harvest, but it is not generally the practice to employ them in field work.

 There is an ample demand and good wages for almost every kind, but perhaps House Carpenters, Masons, Brick Layers, Blacksmiths, Shoe Makers, and Tailors are most in request, and Ship Builders at the Sea Ports.